arunsivaramanneo/GPU-Viewer/README.md

     Please note all the dependencies python, vulkan-utils,clinfo, es2_info will be installed, if not installed before.

-4. **Debian based distro** users should be able to install the application by just running the .deb file https://github.com/arunsivaramanneo/GPU-Viewer/blob/master/gpu-viewer_1.9b1-1_amd64.deb
+4. **Debian based distro** users should be able to install the application by just running the .deb file attached in the Release notes
 5. **Arch based distro** - 	[![AUR package](https://repology.org/badge/version-for-repo/aur/gpu-viewer.svg)](https://repology.org/metapackage/gpu-viewer) - users should be able to grab the application at https://aur.archlinux.org/packages/gpu-viewer/ or by running command **yaourt -s gpu-viewer** from the terminal .
 This should automatically take care of the dependencies.
 Thanks to **Dan Johnson (strit)** for maintaining the AUR Package
 6. For others please follow steps 6 to 9
 7. Download the file and Extract to a folder